yorkbill/get-support/howtogetsupport.md

 The types of support that are available, and when they're available, depend on the support level of the account.
 Your support plan also determines the severity that you can assign to support cases.
 For more information, see [Case severity and response time](/docs/get-support?topic=get-support-support-case-severity#support-case-severity).

+If you need support but are unable to log in to your account, you can start a chat from the [{{site.data.keyword.Bluemix_notm}} Support](https://www.ibm.com/cloud/support) page.
+{: tip}

 ## Satisfaction surveys for {{site.data.keyword.Bluemix_notm}} support
 {: #survey}